Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Introduction

 Embedded systems have become ubiquitous, often serving important roles in critical infrastructure responsible for real-time sensing or actuation, where deterministic and timely responses are crucial for functionality and safety.
 They are implemented with microcontroller units (MCUs), low-powered resource-constrained processing units optimized for energy efficiency.
 MCUs typically lack advanced features, such as memory management units (MMUs) or the ability to run rich operating systems (OS) that facilitate inter-process isolation.
 To make up for this, real-time operating systems (RTOSs) can be incorporated as an additional software layer to provide basic task management (e.g., scheduling, inter-task communication, timing services) with low overhead.
 Still, limited architectural protections make MCUs vulnerable~\cite{nafees2023smart}.

-Methods like secure boot~\cite{lohr2010patterns} ensure the code integrity at boot-time, but additional measures are required to provide integrity guarantees at run-time.
-For example, an adversary (\adv) could inject code into memory, then exploit a vulnerability (e.g., a buffer overflow~\cite{cowan2000buffer}) to redirect execution to the injected code.
-Although these code-injection-based control flow attacks can be mitigated with memory protection techniques (e.g., $W\xor X$ and DEP~\cite{ms_dep}), they do not protect against code-reuse attacks like return- or jump-oriented programming (ROP/JOP)~\cite{rop,jop}, that chain together carefully selected instruction gadgets from unmodified code.
+One prevalent threat includes run-time attacks, in which an adversary (\adv) could inject code into memory, then exploit a vulnerability (e.g., a buffer overflow~\cite{cowan2000buffer}) to redirect execution to the injected code.
+Although memory-protection techniques can mitigate code-injection-based control flow attacks, they do not protect against code-reuse attacks like return- or jump-oriented programming (ROP/JOP)~\cite{rop,jop}, that chain together carefully selected instruction gadgets from unmodified code.
 To account for such attacks, run-time integrity mechanisms are required.

 A prominent run-time integrity mechanism is Control Flow Integrity (CFI)~\cite{cfi-survey-1}, which employs reference monitors to detect when control flow instructions (e.g., calls, returns, jumps) deviate from an expected control flow path.
-Typically, valid paths are determined by constructing a Control Flow Graph (CFG) via static analysis and comparing the destination of a control flow transition with the set of valid locations in the CFG.
-Since the exact destination of some branch instructions (e.g., returns, indirect jumps/calls) cannot be determined from static analysis, mechanisms like shadow stacks~\cite{burow2019sok}, type-checking~\cite{type_check_cfi}, and landing pads or pointer authentication~\cite{arm_manual_bti_pac} can be used to narrow the scope of valid destinations.

 Recent CFI methods for embedded and real-time systems~\cite{cfi_rts_survey} enable cost-effective enforcement of valid control flows.
-Several designs~\cite{ecfi,recfish,insectacide,pac-pl,hcfi,eilid} focus on performing CFI checks in a way that minimizes run-time overhead on a program (or \textit{task}) while monitoring integrity.
+Several designs~\cite{sherloc,recfish,insectacide,pac-pl,hcfi,eilid} focus on performing CFI checks in a way that minimizes run-time overhead on a program (or \textit{task}) while monitoring integrity.
 However, most works overlook the handling of tasks \textit{after} a CFI violation has been raised.
-On the other hand, availability-focused security techniques do not account for run-time violations~\cite{garota,de2022casu}, delay intervention until task completion~\cite{ecfi}, or invoke the scheduler without task integrity guarantees~\cite{aion}.
+On the other hand, availability-focused security techniques for MCUs~\cite{garota,de2022casu,ecfi,aion,acfa,traces} do not account for run-time violations~\cite{garota,de2022casu,aion} or delay intervention until task completion~\cite{ecfi} or verification~\cite{acfa,traces,caramel}.
 Given this trade-off, it is unclear from current works how to achieve a middle ground between post-violation integrity and availability.